Connections-Business-Directory/Connections/README.md

 * SECURITY: Add escaping to the `[upcoming_list]` shortcode output.
 * TWEAK: Remove duplicate code from the `[upcoming_list]` shortcode to remove end of line characters.
 * DEV: Update copyright year in file header.

-= 10.4.36 01/10/2023 =

-* NOTICE: Bump min PHP version to 7.0.
-* TWEAK: Update the dashboard news feed to URL to `https`.
-* TWEAK: Simplify return value logic.
-* TWEAK: Bump minimum support version of Yoast SEO to 15.2.
-Remove use of deprecated method `WPSEO_Utils::get_title_separator()`.
-* TWEAK: Add function exists check for Yoast SEO before checking if the `get_title_separator()` method exists.
-* BUG: Correct the classname check.
-* BUG: Ensure the correct `update_term_cache()` function is called to prevent cache pollution.
-* OTHER: Correct misspellings.
-* DEV: Move polyfill functions to separate files and include them as dependencies.
-* DEV: phpDoc corrections.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)